 Using our patented Cufflink technology that measures real-time utility usage and spend across all school buildings, we inform the APS Energy Team on opportunities for savings.
 We meet with the APS Energy Team and WECC on a regular basis to discuss conservation progress, challenges and opportunities.
 We are proud to demonstrate our leadership in this program.

-Over the last few years, APS has become a leader in sustainability education.
-They involve their students and teachers through educational events, encouraging 85,000 APS students to participate in their Energy Wise campaign.
-APS presents the changes they’ve made at conferences like CGCS (Council of Great City Schools) and Dude Solutions.
+APS has become a leader in sustainability education.
+They involve their students and teachers through educational events, encouraging its 77,304 students to participate in their Energy Wise campaign.
+APS presents the changes they’ve made at conferences like CGCS (Council of Great City Schools).
 We explain the data behind their story for outward-facing communications.

 Square Feet